Ejigbo: Educational facilities

 The readily available and affordable educational facilities have placed Ejigbo and her inhabitants among the well-educated in the country.
+Education is a cornerstone of community development in Ejigbo.
 All levels of Nigerian educational facilities have been available in Ejigbo.
-These have ranged from well-equipped kindergartens, nursery schools, primary schools, secondary and grammar schools and tertiary institutions.
+These have ranged from well-equipped kindergartens, nursery schools, primary schools, secondary schools, grammar schools, tertiary institutions and, as well as vocational training centers aimed at equipping residents with skills for the job market.
 Osun State University College of Agriculture is located at Ejigbo.
 A lot of other tertiary institutions in the southwest operate distance learning centers at Ejigbo.